 Videos are subject to copyright

 This route on the Romanesque Road in Sachsen-Anhalt is only a small section of this theme road.
 It is part of the European Romanesque Street, the Transromanica, Despite the short distance we get a good look at the Romanesque architecture of the region.
 The entire theme road includes places north and south of Magdeburg.
 The north route and the south route.
 The route between Havelberg and Jerichow Monastery belongs to the northern route.
 It runs along the Elbe from north to south.
 It astonished us that in the small towns along this section there is a cathedral and a magnificent monastery.
 A Map of the entire Romanesque street you can find under this link.

 The St. Marien Cathedral and the Prignitz Museum in Havelberg on the Romanesque Road

 Our first stop on the Romanesque Road in Saxony-Anhalt surprised us.
 We did not expect a cathedral in the small towns along the Elbe.
 Of the St. Mary's Cathedral has dominated the cityscape from afar.
-It stands on the highest "mountain" in town.
+It stands on the highest "mountain" in the village.
 This rises above the old town on the Havel Island.

 Hanseatic city Havelberg